Captain Marvel (Marvel Comics): Fantastic Four: The End

 In the limited series Fantastic Four: The End, the superheroine formerly known as Kismet (now under the name of Ayesha) has apparently taken over the Captain Marvel mantle in the not-too-distant future.

 House of M

 In the alternate, mutant-dominated world created by Scarlet Witch, Carol Danvers (Ms. Marvel in mainstream continuity) uses the name Captain Marvel and is one of the few non-mutant heroes with a successful career.

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Rowena Stern is the Captain Marvel of this time period.
+Sometime after her dads were killed by Radioactive Man of the 2099 version of the Masters of Evil, Captain Marvel joined the 2099 version of the New Avengers.
+Rowena was bothered by Radioactive Man mocking her dads' deaths until Radioactive Man was defeated by Hulk 2099.

 Marvel Zombies

 In the mini-series Marvel Zombies, Captain Marvel is seen sitting with Vulture and Hercules (both infected) waiting for Iron Man.
 He is later killed by the Silver Surfer for immediate cause.